Upcoming Events

 Protestors rally at the state Capitol demanding Gov. Cuomo resign and that our legislature #TaxTheRich | March 2021

 We also work in coalition with unions and community organizations in order to advance legislation on a local and national level.
-Medicare for All, a Green New Deal for Public Housing, Jobs Guarantee legislation, and spending bills which cut funding the police and military budgets are just a few of the legislative campaigns we agitate around.
+Medicare for All, a Green New Deal for Public Housing, Jobs Guarantee legislation, and spending bills which cut funding the police and military budgets are just a few of the legislative campaigns we organized around.